-There are a few different types of taxation.
+There are six major types of taxation in Georgia.
 All very minimal with some of the lowest rates in Europe.
-There is a flat 20% income tax across the board with a 15% corporate tax rate.
+There is a flat 20% income tax across the board with a 5.75% corporate tax rate.

 Interest and dividends are taxed at 5%.
 Thre is also a VAT of 18%, as well as an import tax that ranges anywhere from 0-12% depending upon the good, though many goods have little or no taxation at all.

 The country is free from inheritance and gift tax and has a low 1% tax on real estate.

 There are currently (2018) 52 Double Taxation agreements with other countries that allow for more efficient tax structuring.
 There are significant tax benefits for wealthy individuals.

 There are several Free Industrial Zones which give special tax rates for companies that operate there.
 They are able to benefit from 0% taxation on all corporate income as well as VAT benefits.
 The FIZ are located in 3 areas Poti, Kutaisi and Tbilisi.